 - Shotguns must have four-round magazine minimum.
 Shotguns may be semiautomatic or slide action.
 Ammunition requirement will be 100 rounds total.
 Shotgun ammo should be in the form of 90 rifled slugs and ten buckshot rounds.

-Please bring your own lunches, snacks, beverages etc. We have a “working lunch” in all classes.
+Please bring your own lunches, snacks, beverages, etc. We have a “working lunch” in all classes.
 Many of our facilities do not have a place close enough to purchase meals and get back in a reasonable amount of time.
-Also remember that many of our classes are 10 hour days so if you need another meal in that amount of time please bring it.
+Also, remember that many of our classes are 10 hour days so if you need another meal in that amount of time please bring it.
 Bring water, while we do provide water at all of our locations, it never hurts to bring some more.
-We teach in many locations and cannot guarantee the comfort of the chairs, if that might be an issue for you feel free to bring a cushion to sit on.
+We teach in many locations and cannot guarantee the comfort of the chairs, if that might be an issue for you feel free to bring a cushion to sit on (We like this one).